demessiee/node-express-intro/Unit-2B.md

 # Unit 2-B Lecture

-In this lecture we will cover:
+In this lecture, we will cover:
 * MongoDB
 * Mongo Shell
 * Connecting Node.js to MongoDB using Mongoose